-This module details the process of designing and implementing a system that can remotely monitor and control environmental conditions.
-It provides the foundation for intelligently automating tasks that would be needed in a greenhouse such as humidity & temperature control.
-Participants will go through the process of remotely connecting to an embedded system, programming it to collect data and perform tasks through feedback control, and configure it to wirelessly transmit data and commands without the need to be physically present.
-By the end of the module, students are trained in operating and managing simple remote monitoring systems for both long and short-term projects.
+This module details the process of designing and implementing a system that can monitor and control environmental conditions.
+It provides the foundation for intelligently automating tasks that would be needed in a greenhouse such as humidity & temperature control, a theme that will be continued throughout this suite of modules.
+In this introductory session, participants will program a microcontroller to interface with sensors and collect data.
+By the end of the module, students are trained in utilizing a simple embedded system that can be used in both long and short-term projects.

 About the Module

 This module has been split into two 2-hour workshops.
 The lab manual is available for viewing and download to the right; in it you will find the details of each day with instructions and important terminology, as well as the equipment list with links for purchase if you would like to attempt these tutorials at home.
 Each workshop has its own prelab that must be completed before attending the relevant session.
 You'll be directed to online content and resources designed to give a basic understanding of what you'll be working on for that day, such as circuit simulation tools or an illustration of the different networking protocols.
 A key component of the prelabs is the use of a lab notebook.
 Make sure to bring the notebook with any questions you may have on the relevant prelab content to each session; it is important that you understand these concepts.
 Each day of the module will cover a different topic and will contain a postlab that must be completed on your own time before attending the next session.

 By the end of this module, students will have demonstrated familiarity and ability in: